docsforadobe/premiere-plugin-guide/docs/transmitters/suites.rst

 Retrieves from the host the next contiguous requested number of audio sample frames, specified in inNumSampleFrames, in inInBuffers as arrays of uninterleaved floats.

-The plug-in must manage the memory allocation of inInBuffers, which must point to n buf- fers of floating point values of length inNumSampleFrames, where n is the number of channels.
+The plug-in must manage the memory allocation of inInBuffers, which must point to n buffers of floating point values of length inNumSampleFrames, where n is the number of channels.
 This call is only available if InitPluginAudio was used.

 Returns: